microsoft/AzureADGraphApps/README.md

-# :construction:Azure AD Graph Deprecation Toolkit :construction:
+# Azure AD Graph deprecation toolkit

-This PowerShell script lists applications in your tenant that use permissions for Azure AD Graph, [which will be retired](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/update-your-applications-to-use-microsoft-authentication-library/ba-p/1257363) on 30 June 2022.
+This PowerShell script lists applications in your tenant that use permissions for Azure AD Graph.
+[Azure AD Graph will be retired](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/update-your-applications-to-use-microsoft-authentication-library/ba-p/1257363) on June 30, 2022.

-If you have applications that use Azure AD Graph permissions and actively call Azure AD Graph, please follow our [Migration Guide](https://docs.microsoft.com/en-us/graph/migrate-azure-ad-graph-planning-checklist) to migrate your applications using Azure AD Graph to Microsoft Graph.
+If you have applications that use Azure AD Graph permissions and that actively call Azure AD Graph, follow the steps in the [App migration planning checklist](https://docs.microsoft.com/graph/migrate-azure-ad-graph-planning-checklist) to migrate your applications using Azure AD Graph to Microsoft Graph.

+> :warning: **Azure AD Graph is deprecated**.
+To avoid loss of functionality, [migrate your applications to Microsoft Graph](https://docs.microsoft.com/graph/migrate-azure-ad-graph-planning-checklist) before June 30, 2022 when Azure AD Graph API endpoints will stop responding to requests.
+>
+> Microsoft will continue technical support and apply security fixes for Azure AD Graph until June 30, 2022 when all functionality and support will end.
+If you fail to migrate your applications to Microsoft Graph before June 30, 2022, you put their functionality and stability at risk.

 ## Prerequisites

-You need to be an administrator in your tenant with **at least Global Reader permissions**.
+- Azure AD account with [Global Reader](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference#global-reader) role or the permissions granted by that role.
+- Microsoft Excel

 ## Usage